 - Multiply each person’s Z score on Variable 1 by their Z score on Variable 2 to show how far they are from the M on the two variables combined.

 - Sum the products of the Z scores, divide by n:

 The tables on the next page show calculations for the Z scores for each participant on each variable (the actual Z scores are given in the last column).

 - Draw a scattergram of the two variables against each other (see examples in Statistics 2 Notes), using the Z scores.
 Draw lines where the M is for each variable, as in the statistics lecture.

 - Calculate the correlation between these variables, using the Z score formula.
 Show all your calculations.
 What is the correlation coefficient?

 - Compare your correlation ('r' value) to the table of critical values for the Pearson Correlation.
-Here use “number of pairs” (number of subjects who have values on each of the variables you are correlating) rather than the df.
+Here use “number of pairs” - 2 as the df.
 Is this a statistically significant correlation?

 - Apply the concept of the critical ratio to your correlation analysis.
 What is being compared to what, and what do your statistical results tell you about that comparison?